AnonkiGroup/AnonHik/README.md

 # AnonHik
-Python script get image from Hikvision camera with CVE-2017-7921 vulnerability
+Python script to get image from Hikvision camera with CVE-2017-7921 vulnerability